pdxrod/dcrdinstructions/README.md

 These may be soft links pointing to folders on an external 1+Tb disk.

-You also need to edit your dcrd.conf file which was created when you installed and ran the Decred daemon, so that settings
+You also need to edit your dcrd.conf file which was created when you installed and ran the Decred daemon, so that

 `txindex=1` and

 `addrindex=1`

-are set, by deleting the semicolon which comments them out.
+are set, by deleting the semicolons which comment them out, and restarting dcrd.

 `GO111MODULE=on go build`